TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 {
     MyBigTable.delete();
 }
-//need to add ttscontrol here, for example, a commit on every 100th record
+//you need to add ttscontrol here, for example, a commit on every 100th record
 ```

 This approach can work for small tables, but if we need to delete a lot of records, it takes a lot of time, producing a load to the SQL server.